 My favourite part of this route is through the scrubby hills surrounding the Tugela River valley and across the Sandspruit.
 On Van Reenen’s pass I was fortunate to be stuck behind a big truck.
 This gave me ample time to admire the hills, observe birds nesting in the tops of the thorn trees lining the road and smile at construction workers eating apples and sending text messages in the middle of the road.
 By the time I reached the top I was in need of a cup of tea.
 Rubi’s turquoise shack on the road side beckoned me over.
 Hot, strong tea with powdered milk in a polystyrene cup – welcome to the Free State!

-I spotted spinach growing in the top of a stone wall and then headed to Oaklands which had been recommmended for it’s food.
-Quite likely the only place I would find anything vaguely vegetarian for miles!
-A salad of beetroot, haloumi, avocado and rocket followed by buttenut ravioli and fat asparagus spears (unfortunately, not wild), revived my spirits.
+I spotted spinach growing in the top of a stone wall at Highlands Eco-Estate, and then headed to Oaklands which had been recommended for its food.
+Quite likely the only place I would find anything vaguely vegetarian for miles.
+A salad of beetroot, halloumi, avocado, and rocket followed by butternut ravioli and fat asparagus spears (unfortunately, not wild), revived my spirits.

-In Grootvlei I met a charming doctor who told me (over another cup of very strong tea) that she and her family like to braai many times a week and that “nutrition” was only one page of her medical degree!
+In Grootvlei I met a charming doctor who told me (over another cup of very strong tea) that she and her family like to braai many times a week and that ‘nutrition’ was only one page of her medical degree!
 I bumped into a farmer’s wife in Villers delivering lunch to her husband on his way to the fields- two pies and two cokes.
-Fortunately, I knew I was heading back to Oaklands for Thai style curry later.
+Fortunately, I knew I was heading back to Oaklands for Thai-style curry later.

 My destination was Refilwe Food Tunnels outside Harrismith to meet Mantombi Mbele and her friends, who grow food in the most difficult conditions.
 Their spinach seedlings were only a couple of inches high and their beans had all been hit by a late frost.
-My thoughts about not getting what I wanted to eat for a couple of days seemed pretty embarrasing.
-Mantombi said knowingly “Life doesn’t everyday go straight.
-We struggle sometimes.”
-Their determination to keep gardening and feeding their community in such tough conditions was humbling.
+My thoughts about not getting what I wanted to eat for a couple of days seemed pretty embarrassing.